How lifted telehealth barriers help ECPs take patients amid COVID-19

 HHS waives rules on HIPAA compliant telehealth software

-The March 6 aid package and subsequent Department of Health and Human Services actions make the benefits of telehealth more accessible than ever.
-And the need couldn’t be more urgent.
+The March 6 aid package and subsequent Department of Health and Human Services actions made the benefits of telehealth more accessible.

 Is Zoom HIPAA compliant now?
 What about Facetime or Skype?